Unosquare-CoE-JavaScript/roberto-garcia-guerrero/CSS-Complete-Guide/course-notes.md

  ## stacking context
  Created when applying fixed / sticky or absolute / relative in combination with z-index Defines stacking behaviour of child elements

+ ## Backgrounds & images
+ background can be use with colors and images background property is a shorthand property but it can be used with multiple properties like background-image -> set one or more background images background-color -> set a background color background-position -> set initial position, relative to background position layer (only to image) background-size -> set size of background image (only to image) background-repeat -> defines how background images are repeated (only to image) background-origin -> set background positioning area (only to image) background-clip -> define whether background extends underneath border background-attachment ->  sets the scrolling behavior of the background image

+ background image will be up the color
+ `cover` will fills all the container if it's smaller will zoom `contain` ensure that the whole image will be shown not necessary to fill the container

+images => only height and widths but not so much positioning

+## filter
+change the visual appereance of an element blur, brightness, contrast, drop-shadow, grayscale, hue-rotate, invert, opacity, saturate, sepia